sanbec/elemendas-addons/README.md

 2. Go to Preview Settings.
 3. Set __Preview Dynamic Content as__ "__Search Results__" and fill the __Search Term__.
 4. Adjust the __Display Conditions__ to __Search Results__.
-5. Drag and drop the __Search Results Title__ widget to customize the title adding the results number and highlighting the search string.
+5. Drag and drop the __Archive Title__ widget to customize the title adding the results number and highlighting the search string.
 6. Drag and drop the __Search Results Highlight__ widget to highlight the search string within the search results.

 Relax!
 If you don't follow the steps correctly, you will get a note with instructions in the editor when you add the widget.